-First-time applicants to CAC grant programs are highly encouraged to schedule an informational meeting with CAC staff before the eligibility check deadline (July 20, 2017).
-To schedule a meeting, please contact Dan McLaughlin at 216.515.8303 x101.
+First-time applicants to CAC grant programs are highly encouraged to schedule an informational meeting with CAC staff before the eligibility check deadline (June 21, 2018).
+To schedule a meeting, please contact one of our program managers.

 For All Applicants